 If you are gathering people together in an online format and expect the participants to be on webcam, then please make the experience engaging.
 An engaging online training, meeting or workshop is a better experience for everyone.
-We advise an opportunity for engagement every 6 to 8 minutes.
-Examples of engagement could be polls, a chance to participate in group chat, break out rooms, quizzes, games, trivia, etc. It is always good to create and offer structured break out rooms where participants can interact, share ideas and learn from one another.
-It takes time too curate an experience, so give yourself ample time for the planning process.
+We advise including an opportunity for engagement every 6 to 8 minutes.
+Some examples of engagement activities are: polls, a chance to participate in group chat, breakout rooms, quizzes, games, trivia, etc. It is always good to create and offer structured break out rooms where participants can interact, share ideas and learn from one another.
+It takes time to curate an experience, so give yourself ample time for the planning process.

 What is the main goal of your organization's event?
 Determine a goal early as this will help you decide the online platform to use.
 The platform you choose should align with the goals of your event.
 Are you trying to build community?
 Then you might need a platform with breakout room capacity.
 Are you trying to assess learning?
-Then you might need a platform with polls, quiz function and a group chat box.
-Your online event goals should be one of the first steps in the planning process.
-Your goals will help you determine the type of platform to use for the event.
+Then you might need a platform with polls, a quiz function and a group chat box.
+Creating your online event goals should be one of the first steps in the planning process.

 The best laid out plans can go awry.
 We have all learned that over the past few months.
-When it comes to technology, you need to have a back up plan.
-Your back up plan could incorporate pre-recorded videos, back up internet and tech support -- even if you think know everything -- something will always happen.
-We generally have one tech support person per 25 people.
-This ensures that everyone can login and that the lead presenter/s also have the support that they need.
+When it comes to technology, you need to have a back-up plan.
+Your back-up plan could incorporate pre-recorded videos, back up internet and tech support—even if you think you know everything—something will always happen.
+We generally supply one tech support person for every 25 people in an event.
+This ensures that everyone can log in in a timely manner and that the lead presenter/s also have the support that they need.